oauthstuff/draft-ietf-oauth-security-topics/A04_attacks-and-mitigations.md

 two or more authorization servers and at least one authorization server is under the control of the attacker.
-This can be the case, for example, if the attacker uses dynamic registration to register the client at his own authorization server or if an authorization server becomes compromised.
+This can be the case, for example, if the attacker uses dynamic registration to register the client at their own authorization server or if an authorization server becomes compromised.

 The goal of the attack is to obtain an authorization code or an access